mli/new-docs/python/guide/module/gluon/parameters.md

 print(net[1].params)
 ```

-The output tells us a number of things.
-Firstly, the layer consists of two sets of parameters: `dense0_weight` and `dense0_bias`, as we would expect.
+From the output we can see that the layer consists of two sets of parameters: `dense0_weight` and `dense0_bias`.
 They are both single precision and they have the necessary shapes that we would expect from the first layer, given that the input dimension is 20 and the output dimension 256.
 The names of the parameters are very useful, because they allow us to identify parameters *uniquely* even in a network of hundreds of layers and with nontrivial structure.
 The second layer is structured in a similar way.

 ### Targeted Parameters